anvaka/asmalidator/README.md

 # disclaimer

-I built this project in couple hours, without prior experience in ace editor.
+I built this project in couple hours, without prior experience with [ace editor](http://ace.c9.io/).
 I don't think my solution adheres to best practices of the ace editor.
 Please feel free to fix any error you notice here.